Introduction to Trading

 Position Trading (Buy&Hold)

 That is actually a strategy, which is the opposite of day trading.
 Strategy trades are performed less than 10 times a year.
+Position trading involves holding a financial instrument over an extended period to capitalize on significant price movements.
 Assets are bought with an expectation for a sustainable raise of price, so investors pay no attention to small fluctuations of a price.
 This trade is usually based on a low-risk approach.

 Swing Trading

 Swing trading is a trading strategy which aims at capturing short- to medium-term gains over several days/weeks.
+Swing trading aims to capture price swings over this period, taking advantage of market volatility.
 Swing traders bases their choice on close examinations of stock indicators.

 Scalping